petestmart/redux-feedback-loop/README.md

 # Redux Feedback Loop

-This is a single page application that displays photos from my life!
-Click on a photo to see a description.
-Click the "Like" button on a photo and the number of "Likes" displayed will increase.
+This is a single page application that mimmics the Daily Feedback form used at Prime Academy.
+Rate your overall Feeling, your Understanding of the material, how well you're feeling Support from the staff, and leave any Comments you have.
+Your answers will be displayed below the form questions.
+When the survey is complete, the option to "Submit" will appear and you may send in the information.
+Once submitted, a Thank You page appears with the option to retake the survey.

 ### Built With